 Thatcher -“Collaborative Research: Using multi-proxy paleo data to constrain natural and anthropogenic hydrographic variability in the Gulf of Maine System over the last 250 years” (OCE-MGG-2028197, $733,792, 2020-2024)

-Intellectual merit: This research used a multipronged approach with geochemical proxies in two types of high-resolution marine climate archives (Arctica islandica and crustose coralline algae, CCA) to reconstruct past changes in oceanographic conditions, including near surface seawater temperature (T) and salinity (S) in the Gulf of Maine through the last 250 years.
+Intellectual merit: This research used a multipronged approach with geochemical proxies in two types of high-resolution marine climate archives (Arctica islandica and crustose coralline algae) to reconstruct past changes in oceanographic conditions, including near surface seawater temperature and salinity in the Gulf of Maine through the last 250 years.
 We found that the varied contributions of Gulf Stream water to the Gulf of Maine is important in driving recent regional warming.

 Broader Impacts: This work is informing the Maine Ocean Coastal Acidification Partnership, which is working with the newly formed Marine Climate Council of state legislators to develop a Maine Ocean Acidification Action Plan.
 It is supporting inquiry-based coursework and research opportunities for undergraduates, collaboration at local K-12 schools, and is providing collaborative mentoring for 10 undergraduate students, two post-baccalaureate students, two graduate students and a post-doc.
 Additionally, a Science Communication workshop was held at Bowdoin College in Summer 2023 for 10 undergraduate students from three institutions.
 Products: The research has generated two master’s theses, two senior theses and been presented at conferences.
 Five publications are currently in preparation.